TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/biss_c.md

    -  Support for multiple encoders connected via daisy-chain configuration (up-to 3 encoders)
    -  Support for concurrent multi-channel support on a single PRU (up-to 3 identical encoders)
    -  Support for multi-channel encoders of different make under load share model (each of PRU, RTU-PRU, and TX-PRU from one PRU-ICSSG slice handles one channel)
-   -  Support for up to 100 mtr cable
+   -  Support for up to 100 meter cable

 ## Features Not Supported